FelixFourcolor/noteblock-generator/README.md

 ### Blend
 By default, the program will clear the entire space before generating.
 With `--blend`, it will place noteblocks and redstone components where they need to be, remove things that may interfere with the redstones (e.g. water), and leave the rest.
 The result is the structure will appear blended in with its environment.

+### Verbosity
+There are 4 verbosity levels, from least to most verbose is:

+* `-qqq`: No output at all, even if an error occurs, only an exit status to indicate success.
+* `-qq`: Above, plus critical warnings, and a brief error message if one occurs.
+* `-q`: Above, plus a generating progress bar, and longer error message if one occurs.
+* *Default*: Above, plus information about the music and the world, and a confirmation prompt before generating

+`--debug` can be used in conjuction with any verbosity level.